Notes on Randomized Algorithms: Expectation

 Computing the expectation of a product does not often come up directly in the analysis of a randomized algorithm.
 Where we might expect to do it is when we have a loop: one random variable $N$ tells us the number of times we execute the loop, while another random variable $X$ tells us the cost of each iteration.
 The problem is that if each iteration is randomized, then we really have a sequence of random variables $X_1, X_2, \dots$, and what we want to calculate is

-where we can't use the sum formula directly because $N$ is a random variable and we can't use the product formula because the $X_i$ are all different random variables.
+Here we can't use the sum formula directly, because $N$ is a random variable, and we can't use the product formula, because the $X_i$ are all different random variables.

-If $N$ and the $X_i$ are all independent,\footnote{When I presented this in lecture, an objection was raised for the randomized loop example that $N$ is most likely not independent of the $X_i$, because a ``successful'' iteration of the loop that causes the algorithm to terminate may have a different distribution on cost than a ``failed'' iteration.
-This turns out not to be a problem, because this difference ends up being counted in the expectations of the $X_i$.
-For the specific case of the loop, we can argue that if each attempts succeeds with probability $p$ after $s$ steps on average, and fails with probability $q=1-p$ after $f$ steps on average, then the expected cost is $s + f(1/p-1)$, since on average we get $1/p-1$ failures before our first success.
-Alternatively, we can compute $μ = \Exp{X_i} = ps + (1-p)f$ and $\Exp{N} = 1/p$, giving $μ \Exp{N} = (ps + (1-p)f)/p = s + (1/p-1)f$, which happens to be the same quantity.
-This coincidence turns out to be a consequence of the full version of Wald's equation, described in §\ref{section-Walds-equation}.} and $N$ is bounded by some fixed maximum $n$, then we can apply the product rule to get the value of \eqref{eq-walds-equation-sum} by throwing in a few indicator variables.
+If $N$ and the $X_i$ are all independent (which may or may not be the case for the loop example), and $N$ is bounded by some fixed maximum $n$, then we can apply the product rule to get the value of \eqref{eq-walds-equation-sum} by throwing in a few indicator variables.
 The idea is that the contribution of $X_i$ to the sum is given by $X_i 1_{[N≥i]}$, and because we assume that $N$ is independent of the $X_i$, if we need to compute $\Exp{X_i 1_{[N≥i]}}$, we can do so by computing $\Exp{X_i}\Exp{1_{[N≥i]}}$.

 So we get

 For general $X_i$ we have to stop here.
 But if we also know that the $X_i$ all have the same expectation $μ$, then $\Exp{X_i}$ doesn't depend on $i$ and we can bring it out of the sum.
 This gives